Everything you need to know about alumni interviews in a 3 minute read

 Alumni interviews: When they happen

-• All over the map when they can happen: Before you apply, while you are applying, after you apply (most common, the school will reach out directly once they receive your app and send you an email with a link to sign up for an alum interview with someone in your area).
+• All over the map when they can happen: Before you apply, while you are applying, after you apply (most common, the school will reach out directly once they receive your application and send you an email with a link to sign up for an alum interview with someone in your area).

 • From PrepScholar: "More selective schools, typically those with required interviews, often want you to request an interview a few weeks earlier than your application deadline.
 MIT and Wellesley, for instance, set interview request deadlines in mid-October for students planning to apply early action and in mid-December for students applying regular decision."